 Then a company will do a seismic survey.
 This survey maps different geological structures under the seabed.

 An exploratory drill will happen if one or more of these structures looks to contain oil.
-Before the exploratory drill happens, a company needs to get approval from regulatory bodies in that area.
+Before the exploratory drill happens, a company must get regulatory approval.
 After all of that, if the company wants to continue, the development of the mining site starts.

 The company uses a combination of pressure and chemicals to break down the sand oil.
 The process typically adds hydrogen and removes carbon.
-This refined oil is then used to make gas, jet fuel, diesel, and heating oil.
+This refined oil makes gas, jet fuel, diesel, and heating oil.

 There are three ways to extract natural gas from the Earth; vertical drilling, horizontal drilling, and hydraulic fracturing.